Tikka T3 / T3x - striker spring kit

 - 3 x 5mm snap rings

 The striker springs and snap ring are made from stainless steel spring wire and the retaining collect is CNC machined from 17-4 grade stainless steel which has been hardened to 30 HRC then TiN coated (the original Tikka part is made from an aluminum alloy).
 The gold color on the collet is from the PVD coating process and is not seen upon bolt reassembly.

 Recommended Tools (minimum)

 - Engineers offset vise (to be modified as detailed below which requires a hand drill and HSS bits)

-- Small nylon-jawed pliers (we use bracelet bending pliers)
+- Small nylon-jawed pliers (we use bracelet bending pliers bought from ebay)

 - Small needle nose pliers